marcopernpruner/eudi-wallet-it-docs/docs/en/e-service-pdnd.rst

       - R2

-Some security patterns are not applicable as they do not comply with the requirements defined above:
+Some security patterns defined in `PDND`_ and `MODI`_ are not applicable as they do not comply with the requirements defined above:

     - The following patterns can only be used when the Consumer cannot subscribe to the PDND infrastructure (i.e., the trust between the Participants needs to be established in a direct form), thus not complying with **R1**: